bhaskar552/Brain-Blitz/README.md

     On refreshing, from either browser or website, the puzzle should start from the same step or give the user an option to restart

     A dashboard for the admin where the progress of all the users can be tracked & analyzed

+## Additional Features
+User analytics (eg - time taken by each user for every step, solution accuracy, etc.) depending on your puzzle is stored and can be seen by the admin in the database

 ## Deployment